 Disinherit

-To cut off a person from his/her inheritance in an estate where he/she would have been a natural heir.
-A child can be disinherited by a parent in the parent’s Will.
+To cut off a person from their inheritance in an estate where they would have been a natural heir.
+For instance, a child can be disinherited by a parent in the parent’s Will.

 Estate